How Much Do Surrogates Make in Massachusetts?

 How to Become a Surrogate for Money in Massachusetts

-Receiving surrogate pay is a great way to contribute to building a family while enhancing the quality of life for your own family.
+Receiving surrogate pay is a great way to enhance the quality of life for your own family while helping build another.
 To begin your journey toward becoming one of the highest-paid surrogates in Massachusetts, here are a few steps you can follow:

-• Step 1: Complete this contact form to initiate the process of receiving surrogate pay in Massachusetts.
+• Step 1: Complete this contact form and take the first step.

 • Step 2: Schedule an initial video consultation with a specialist.